-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-File d by th y the Registrant ⊠ File d by a l y a Party other than the Registrant $\ \Box$ Che ck the the appropriate box: Defir Defir Preliminary Proxy Statement Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Sypris Solu (Name of Registrant as S - (Name of Person(s) Filing Proxy State Payı ment o nt of Filing Fee (Check the appropriate box): $\boxtimes$ No f No fee required.
+File d by th y the Registrant ⊠ File d by a l y a Party other than the Registrant $\ \Box$ Che ck the the appropriate box: Defir Defir Preliminary Proxy Statement Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Sypris Solu (Name of Registrant as S - (Name of Person(s) Filing Proxy State Payı ment o nt of Filing Fee (Check the appropriate box): \boxtimes No f No fee required.
 Fee o Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-(1) 1) Title of each class of securities to which transaction applies: (2) (2) Aggregate number of securities to which transaction applies: (3) (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) (4) Proposed maximum aggregate value of transaction: (5) (5) Total fee paid: Fee ] Fee paid previously with preliminary materials.
-Check box if any part of the fee is offset as provided by Exchange Act Rule previously.
-Identify the previous filing by registration statement number, or (1) (1) Amount Previously Paid: (2) (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) (4) Date Filed:
+(1) Title of each class of securities to which transaction applies: (2) (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) (4) Proposed maximum aggregate value of transaction: (5) (5) Total fee paid: Fee ] Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) (1) Amount Previously Paid: (2) (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) (4) Date Filed: